Information on Iceland – Nordic languages as second languages

 Organisation of L2 Education

-Icelandic preschools work according to principles of inclusive education.
-Children in Icelandic preschools learn through play.
+Icelandic preschools work according to principles of inclusive education, and the children learn through play.
 Based on standardized tests, children can be diagnosed with special needs and be eligible for special services, such as extra assistance or language training.
 No L2 education is available to preschool children.

 Curricula Applied for Icelandic as a Second Language

-Foundational pillars of education, literacy, sustainability, health and well-being, democracy and human rights, equality and creation, are a common part of national curricula on preschool, compulsory school, and upper-secondary school levels.
+Foundational pillars of education, literacy, sustainability, health and well-being, democracy and human rights, equality, and creation, are a common part of national curricula for preschool, compulsory school, and upper secondary school levels.

 The national curriculum guide for preschool education is the key document for all preschools.
 Provisions for Icelandic as a second language are not included in the current curriculum.